Hedge funds bristle as EU lawmakers eye new pay target

 While hedge fund managers' pay varies wildly, payouts for some of the top earners can dwarf those for bankers.

-David Harding, the founder of Winton Capital, has amassed a net worth of 800 million pounds, having received more than 348 million pounds in dividends and salaries since 2006, including 84 million pounds in 2011, according to the Sunday Times Rich List.
+David Harding, the founder of Winton Capital, has amassed a net worth of 800 million pounds ($1.2 billion), having received more than 348 million pounds in dividends and salaries since 2006, including 84 million pounds in 2011, according to the Sunday Times Rich List.
 Brevan Howard co-founder Alan Howard has built up a net worth of 1.4 billion pounds.

 Many funds have been complaining of "regulatory fatigue" as they prepare for the arrival of the Alternative Investment Fund Managers Directive (AIFMD) this summer after years of battling with EU regulators - a directive whose rules on pay are far less stringent than the caps on bankers' bonuses.